Lactose Sensitivity: Why Milk Makes You Fart and How to Stop It

 Which makes you wonder why, if lactose is such an obvious cause of bloating and flatulence and it happens so quickly, why are milk products and other sources of lactose still so popular?
 Why haven’t we worked out on a larger scale that milk makes you fart?

-But then, with their lactase enzyme stores depleted, any of the many other sources of lactose we’ll cover next, have the potential to cause gastrointestinal issues.
+But then, with their lactase enzyme stores depleted, any one of the many other sources of milk sugar we’ll cover next, have the potential to cause digestive problems and gastrointestinal issues.

-Someone who has milk in the morning without obvious problems, but then ends up gassy in the evening from the lactose rich lunch he ate, may never make the connection between the two.
+Someone who has milk in the morning without obvious problems, but then ends up gassy in the evening from the lactose-rich lunch he ate, may never make the connection between the two.

 What Foods and Drinks Contain Lactose?

-The majority of us though, with varying levels of lactose and milk sensitivity, would also do well to reduce our consumption of the following where possible to prevent bloating, abdominal cramps, flatulence and other symptoms caused by not breaking down the lactose sugar in milk.
+The majority of us though, with varying levels of lactose and milk sensitivity, would also do well to reduce our consumption of the following where possible to prevent bloating, abdominal cramps, flatulence and other symptoms caused by not breaking down the sugar in milk.

 - All dairy milk, especially skim milk which has even higher levels of milk sugar, but all milk derived from cows or goats will contain lactose in some of the highest levels.

 - Protein powders made with whey can be a concentrated source of lactose and cause excessive gas problems for many people.

 - Butter and all forms of cream contain far less lactose than milk, but still enough to cause problems for the highly sensitive.